Sanya ePrix

-The Sanya ePrix was an automobile race of the Formula E championship in Sanya, People's Republic of China.
-Its first and only appearance on the Formula E calendar was in the 2018–19 season.
+The Sanya ePrix is a race of the all-electric Formula E championship held in Sanya, Hainan, China.
+It debuted during the 2018–19 Formula E season on the Haitang Bay Circuit.
+The race was won by Jean-Éric Vergne for DS Techeetah.
+Planned events in subsequent seasons were cancelled due to the COVID-19 pandemic, before Formula E announced Sanya would return to the calendar in 2026.

-History
+Background

-China had hosted two ePrix before on the Beijing Olympic Green Circuit, located in the grounds of the Olympic Stadium used initially for the 2008 Summer Olympics.
-The two races took place in 2014 and 2015.
-In July 2018 it was announced that Formula E would return to mainland China for the 2018–19 season, now in Sanya.
+In July 2018 it was announced that Formula E would be held in Sanya for the 2018–19 season.

-The first race took place on 23 March 2019, as Race 6 of the calendar.
-The inaugural event was won by Jean-Éric Vergne driving for DS Techeetah.
+The race took place on 23 March 2019, as Race 6 of the calendar.
+The event was won by Jean-Éric Vergne driving for DS Techeetah.
 The race was not without incidents, with an early crash causing Stoffel Vandoorne and Sam Bird to retire, before finishing the race under a yellow flag due an incident involving Robin Frijns, Lucas Di Grassi and Sebastien Buemi.

-The Sanya ePrix was on the Formula E schedule for March 2020, but was cancelled due to the Covid-19 pandemic.
-The race was due to return in March 2021, but it did not materialise and again for March 2023, however it is now likely to be postponed until 2024.
+The Sanya ePrix was on the Formula E schedule for March 2020, but was cancelled due to the COVID-19 pandemic.
+The race was due to return in March 2021, but it did not materialise and again for March 2023, before Formula E announced later that year in October it would return to China, but instead on a modified layout of the Shanghai International Circuit for the 2024 Formula E Season.

+In October 2025, Formula E confirmed that the Sanya ePrix would return for the 2025–26 Formula E season after a seven-year hiatus, remaining at the Haitang Bay venue with minor circuit modifications.

 Circuit

-The Sanya ePrix is hosted on the Haitang Bay Circuit which located 15 mi from the city.
-It is a 2.236 km temporary street circuit with 11 corners.
-The circuit runs anticlockwise.
+The Sanya ePrix was hosted on the Haitang Bay Circuit which located 15 mi from the city.
+It was a 2.236 km temporary street circuit with 11 corners.
+The circuit ran anticlockwise.
 The circuit featured a number of tight 90° and 180° turns, whilst also enjoying two long straights that passed over two bridges.
 The pitlane exited between turns 2 and 3, and the "Attack Mode" boost was located on the outside of Turn 3's exit.
-The pit and paddock is a temporary construction in a car park.
+The pit and paddock was a temporary construction in a car park.

 Before the circuit hosted the 2019 Sanya ePrix, it was treated with a resin to ensure it did not break up.